 The first control tower, which was famously occupied by activists in a bravado operation shortly before the airport was due to open, will be torn down in 2018.
 Moreover, the iconic “solidarity huts” (danketsu-goya) where activists and students lived along the disputed land, have been slowly but surely demolished after lengthy legal wrangles.

 In the early hours of May 31st, the Yokobori Site Struggle Headquarters hut was removed following an order from Tokyo High Court.
-It was built by the Hantai Dōmei, or Farmers League Against the Narita Airport, in 1982 and then became a base for the so-called Atsuta faction after the main split in the movement.
+It was built by Hantai Dōmei, the league of farmers and activists opposed to Narita Airport, in 1982 and then became a base for the so-called Atsuta faction after the main split in the movement.

 It is the first such forced removal since February 2015 and brings the number of huts still located at various sites around the airport to six.
 While the days of virtual pitched battles between protestors and police are long gone, security remains high and riot police officers are often stationed along the ring road around the airport.
 People visiting the huts or similar areas may be followed by unmarked police vehicles.